coyotespike/coyotespike.github.io/_posts/2016-04-11-LifeandComputerSciences.md

 and software and a no-frills approach to move faster, and to attract fast-moving people, and so simply outrun most of the competition.

-These problems with the state of science are as fundamental as known problems like unconscious research bias and bad meta-studies.
+These problems with the state of science are as fundamental as more well-known problems like unconscious research bias and bad meta-studies.

 #### Science is broken and we are all going to die.
 We should fix it.